2008: Conflicts

 There were 37 conflicts in 2008 that resulted in at least 25 fatalities, five of which resulted in at least 1,000 fatalities: the Iraqi insurgency, the Taliban insurgency, conflict with the Pakistani Taliban, Eelam War IV in Sri Lanka, and the Somali Civil War.
 A border conflict broke out for two days between Djibouti and Eritrea, ending with Eritrean occupation of the disputed area, Ras Doumeira.
 This was the first conflict in four years where two sovereign states fought each other directly.
 The Russo-Georgian War occurred in August when Georgia engaged in warfare with the breakaway state South Ossetia following a series of skirmishes.
 Russia backed South Ossetia and sent 10,000 soldiers into the fight, progressing further into Georgia until a ceasefire was established.

 Two separatist rebel groups escalated conflict in India: Dima Halam Daogah sought a Dimasa state and the United National Liberation Front sought a Manipuri state.
+Ten armed militants, claimed by the Pakistani organization Lashkar-e-Taiba, captured several targets in Mumbai on November 26, and battles with Indian soldiers led to approximately 160 deaths.
+The Taliban insurgency grew in strength and launched several attacks against American soldiers in Afghanistan, and conflict with Islamist insurgents took place along the Afghanistan–Pakistan border.
+The Kashmir conflict was reignited in 2008, including a clash with police that left dozens dead after protests against a land transfer for a Hindu shrine turned violent.

+Renewed fighting took place in the Israeli–Palestinian conflict after the militant group Hamas attacked the Gaza–Israel barrier, allowing Palestinian people to escape the Gaza Strip, and launched attacks on Israel.
+Israel responded by launching attacks into the Gaza Strip.

 Peace talks were held between Uganda and the Lord's Resistance Army (LRA) to end the LRA's insurgency, but LRA leader Joseph Kony refused to attend a final peace agreement and government operations against the LRA resumed in December.
 Peace talks were also held for the Central African Bush War and the Somali Civil War, but rebels were unable to reach final agreements in these conflicts.
 The National Forces of Liberation resumed its insurgency in Burundi when peace talks collapsed in January, but a ceasefire was established in December.
 Progress was made toward peace in the First Ivorian Civil War with preparations to integrate the Forces Nouvelles de Côte d'Ivoire into the Ivorian military.